SWSP2013 Field Education 1

 Prerequisites: SWSP1003; SWSP1013; SWSP1023; Successful completion of a minimum of four Level 100 units

-This unit includes 500 hours of supervised practice in a social service agency.
-Opportunities to integrate theory with practice will inform this practice-based unit.
-This unit introduces students to the real world of practice.
+All Field Education units include 500 hours of supervised practice in a social service agency.
+Opportunities to integrate theory with practice will inform these practice-based units.
+These units introduce students to the real world of practice.
 Students will be placed in agencies where they have the opportunity to utilise the skills developed in the practice units, such as engagement, assessment, and intervention with individuals, families, and small groups.
-Students are expected to develop practices that take account of the socio-economic structure of people’s lives as well as their psycho-social situation, to gain an understanding of the policy and organisational context of direct practice, and to explore the application of relevant theory and knowledge in the field of practice where they are placed.
-Agencies and human service organisations such as Child Protection, Centrelink, schools, family and children's services, community health centres, crisis support and/or accommodation services, hospitals, housing services, mental health services and large and small government and NGOs will be utilised for this placement.
+Students are expected to develop practices that take account of the socio-economic structure of people’s lives as well as their psychosocial situation, to gain an understanding of the policy and organisational context of direct practice, and to explore the application of relevant theory and knowledge in the field of practice where they are placed.

 On completion of this unit, students will be able to: